The West Coast Consortium for Technology & Innovation in Pediatrics

 Grant in 2017

-Wearable Sensing specializes in the development of advanced wearable brain monitoring solutions that cater to various applications such as augmented cognition and brain-computer interfaces (BCI).
-The company offers high-density, dry electrode EEG systems alongside multimodal sensing capabilities, including electrocardiogram (ECG), electromyography (EMG), and electrooculogram (EOG).
-These technologies are designed for diverse fields such as neurofeedback, neuroeconomics, and neuromarketing, enabling researchers and developers to effectively capture and analyze neural data in immersive environments.
-Through its innovative platform, Wearable Sensing supports peak performance training and health and wellness initiatives, positioning itself at the forefront of wearable sensing technology.
+Wearable Sensing specializes in the development of advanced wearable brain monitoring solutions that cater to diverse applications such as augmented cognition, brain-computer interfaces, peak performance training, and health and wellness.
+The company offers a comprehensive platform featuring high-density, dry electrode EEG systems, as well as multimodal sensing capabilities that include electrocardiogram, electromyography, and electrooculogram technologies.
+These innovations are designed to support research and applications in areas such as neurofeedback, neuroeconomics, and neuromarketing.
+By providing researchers and developers with effective tools to capture and analyze neural data, Wearable Sensing enhances the ability to explore and understand brain activity in immersive environments.

 Cubby Beds